peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 ````
 The nonce value MAY use Base64-urlencoded string or a JSON Web Token [RFC7519].

-The nonce value MAY be encrypted with an encryption key, if this happens the following rules are met:
+The nonce value MUST be encrypted with an encryption key that:

-- the encryption key MUST NOT be provided to the Client by the server.
+- MUST NOT be provided to the Client by the server.
-- the encryption key MUST NOT be in control of the Client.
+- MUST NOT be in control of the Client.

 # Errors